 - How many people are covered by the plan (individual vs. family coverage)

-- If you use tobacco
+- Whether you use tobacco

-- The type of provider network in your plan
+- The type of plan you have

 Which ACA Health Insurance Plan Costs the Least?